Subject Leader: Mrs Powles

 At St. Joseph's, we intend that all pupils will be able to:

-Teaching at St. Joseph's is underpinned by careful curriculum design and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge developing mastery in mathematics.
+Teaching at St. Joseph's is underpinned by careful curriculum design, aided by Power Maths, and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge developing mastery in mathematics.
+The consistent use of the CPA (concrete, pictorial, abstract) approach across Power Maths helps children develop mastery across all the operations in an efficient and reliable way.

 Our children's learning is assessed from our teacher's assessment and knowing and understanding the children that we teach.
 In order to track progress across the school, we are using the Cornerstones skills progression tool.
 This ensures that we are able to individually track progression of skills and learning.